 After multiple paint jobs in a home, interior trim can become caked with many layers of paint.
 When this happens, it can begin to lose the interesting contours, shapes, and details.
 If this is the case with the trim in your home—or if you want to remove the paint entirely so you can apply a natural wood finish—you may be faced with stripping the earlier finishes from the surface.

-Before applying a stripper to your trim, be sure it’s made of wood, not plaster.
+Chemical strippers are normally the least damaging to the surface and generally work best at removing paint from fine woodwork or irregular surfaces.
+Before applying a stripper to your trim, be sure the trim is made of wood, not plaster.
 Strippers can damage plaster trim.

 Be sure to protect the floor with plastic sheeting that has been taped with masking tape around the perimeter.
 Put newspapers on top to absorb the sludge.
 Also use painters tape and plastic sheeting to protect the walls from the stripper.